athack-ctf/chall2025-flip-fix-frenzy/README.md

-# Chall - Your Challenge Title
+# Chall - Flip-Fix-Frenzy

-> A brief description of the challenge
+> Three binary image files await your analysis: imageA, imageB, and imageC.
+ImageC was carrying a hidden secret that got corrupted somehow.
+So, your task is to fix this image and extract the hidden secret with the help of imageA and imageB.
+Good luck!
+May the bits be in your favor...

 ## Type